 Reasons to visit Bergen in February

-The best February is a great time to visit Bergen for the Bergen International Film Festival, skiing but milder weather in the city, fresh seafood, longer days, getting a sense of local life, cheaper hotel and restaurant rates and cosy bars to relax in after a day exploring.
+The best February is a great time to visit Bergen for the Bergen Seafood Festival, skiing in mountains but milder weather in the city, fresh seafood, longer days, getting a sense of local life, cheaper hotel and restaurant rates and cosy bars to relax in after a day exploring.

 1. It’s the best time of year for seafood

-Fish is at its freshest in the winter season; making eating one of the best things to do in this season!
+Fish is at its freshest in the winter season; making eating one of the best things to do in Bergen in February!

 Bergen is a UNESCO creative city of gastronomy, largely thanks to the fresh seafood that you’ll find in the waters both in the fjords and further out in the open sea.